What sets the Horticultural Therapy Institute apart from other programs?

 - Class assignments offer opportunities to apply knowledge to problem-solving and real-world HT program development.

-- A breadth of training includes emphases on horticultural therapy skills that are applicable in clinical, community-based, vocational, and therapeutic horticulture programs.
+- The breadth of training includes emphasis on horticultural therapy skills that are applicable in clinical, community-based, vocational, and therapeutic horticulture programs.

-- Collegial atmosphere and peer support among students is encouraged and supported by face-to-face format of classes.
+- Collegial atmosphere and peer support among students is encouraged and supported by both face-to-face and online format of classes.

 - Format allows students to attend classes from outside the region or country.